 U.S. Administrations have consistently endorsed ICHEIC as an important and unprecedented mechanism to provide support and compensation to individuals whose insurance claims were believed unlikely to have been satisfactorily resolved through existing legal channels.
-Accordingly, the Clinton Administration sought to secure funding for ICHEIC and its claims process as part of the broader compensation agreements it negotiated with the German, Austrian, and French governments in the late 1990's.
+The Clinton Administration sought to secure funding for ICHEIC and its claims process as part of the broader compensation agreements it negotiated with the German, Austrian, and French governments in the late 1990's.
 In exchange for financial commitments made to ICHEIC by German and Austrian companies by way of these agreements, the Clinton Administration agreed to endorse ICHEIC as the exclusive mechanism for resolving unpaid Holocaust-era insurance claims.

-In addition, the Administration sought to grant participating German companies so-called legal peace from further action against them in U.S. courts.
-Although the U.S. federal government could not forbid U.S. citizens from pursuing legal action against the companies, it did commit to file a statement of interest encouraging dismissal of any future legal action against German companies in the United States.
-This commitment appears to have effectively impeded subsequent legal challenges or the development of alternatives to ICHEIC.
-Most significantly, in 2003, the U.S. Supreme Court struck down legislation in California that would have imposed additional reporting requirements on European insurers.
-In American Insurance Association v.
-Garamendi, 17 the Court ruled that the California law ran counter to the U.S. commitment to ICHEIC as enshrined in the executive agreements (the legal implications of both the commitment to legal peace and the Supreme Court decision
+The Administration also sought to grant participating German companies so-called legal peace from further action against them in U.S. courts.
+Although the U.S. federal government could not forbid U.S. citizens from pursuing legal action against the companies, it did commit to file a statement of interest encouraging dismissal of any future legal action against German companies in the United States.17 This commitment appears to have effectively impeded subsequent legal challenges or the development of alternatives to ICHEIC.
+Most significantly, in 2003, the U.S. Supreme Court struck down legislation in California that would have imposed additional